 Delta earlier this year said it will also extend elite Medallion status for this year through 2021, and extend Sky Club memberships and expiration dates for Delta AmEx card flight credits and companion certificates.

-For the extension of flight credits from canceled bookings, Delta says for those who canceled trips through September 2020 or have eCredits from flights in those months, it is waiving change fees and extending flight credits through Sept.
+For the extension of flight credits from canceled bookings, Delta said for those who canceled trips through September 2020 or have eCredits from flights in those months, it is waiving change fees and extending flight credits through Sept.
 30, 2022.

 The eCredits will be automatically extended, according to Delta.